 Men have always been allowed to have ambition.
 The sky is their limit and no maternal instincts will kick in and force them to debate on whether to side-track their careers or become Mary Poppins and juggle both.

-Women have grown up with the subtle awareness that they should be feminine.
+Women grow up with the subtle awareness they should be feminine.
 Femininity is soft.
 Women are attractive being dainty, ‘girly’ and gentle.
-There is this belief that if we openly declare our ambition and utter that we will one day achieve it, we will somehow no longer be soft.
+There is this belief that if we openly declare our ambition and utter we will one day achieve it, we’ll somehow no longer be soft.
 We will be opinionated and branded the dreaded B word bitch.

 Clare Thorp writing for The Pool asked “why is this a taboo admission” having no desire to reach the top?

-Perhaps in our attempts to empower each other and stand as equal to men, we have bombarded ourselves with this belief that we need to keep pushing.
-We are consecutively told that there are not enough women in positions of CEO; we need to move on from the 50’s and no longer be housewives who worship our husbands.
+Perhaps in our attempts to empower each other and stand as equal to men, we have bombarded ourselves with the belief we need to keep pushing.
+We are consecutively told there are not enough women in positions of CEO.

 “You have the same amount of hours in a day as Beyonce”.
 How many times have you read that quote?

-Not only does society encourage female ambition, it proposes the exact dreams that we should want to be considered successful.
-Money, fame and luxurious holidays; our ambitions based on the idea of trading in our cars that already costs thousands, to buy a high-class Bugatti, Benz or BMW.
+Not only does society encourage female ambition, it promotes climbing the career ladder as detrimental to life success.
+Money, fame and luxurious holidays; our ambitions are based on trading our cars costing thousands, to buy a high-class Bugatti, Benz or BMW.
 The most popular Instagram accounts feature designer outfits, 5 star resorts and Michelin star restaurants.

 Inspirational women are known as very ambitious.
 The Huffington Post this year wrote an article on “lessons from ambition from the world’s most inspirational women”.

 If women are taught to now be overly ambitious (as ambition is inspirational), why is the term still linked to the word dirty?